chrislattman/test-scapy/README.md

 python3 sniffer.py
 ```

+- Note: on Linux, you will have to run `sudo -E python3 sniffer.py`

 Visit http://127.0.0.1:5000 on a web browser, and enter any login credentials (it doesn't matter what they are).
 Once you hit "Submit", you will be shown a success page.
 Check the second terminal and you should see the credentials you just entered.

 If you want to see what encrypted data looks like, add `encrypt` as an argument to both python3 commands, and run them again, e.g.